tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 title: Data set as Data point
 ---
 <!-- For the winter issue of Socrata's magazine -->
+How can you tell whether your open data efforts are working, and how do you make decisions about your open data strategy?
+Maybe we can use data to drive some of these decisions.

+Our open data efforts have advanced enough that we have lots of data about how people publish and consume open data.
+With a slight shift in our way of thinking, we can use these data about open data to make our open data efforts data-driven.

 ## Data set as data point
 A collection of datasets could be treated as a dataset